 Good manufacturing practice (GMP) – definition and meaning

-Good manufacturing practice (GMP) is a system for ensuring that manufacturers produce goods consistently and in a controlled way.
+Good Manufacturing Practice or GMP is a system for ensuring that manufacturers produce goods consistently and in a controlled way.
 Companies and organizations must produce their goods according to quality standards.
 GMP contains basic preventive guidelines for factory and facility operations.
 In other words, it is part of a system that aims to maintain high standards.

 Good manufacturing practice aims to minimize risks that we cannot eliminate through testing the final products.